feus4177/cupping/README.md

 ### serialOnly(name, fn, key = 'default')
 Same as `serial` but will still be run if `process.env.CUP_ONLY` is set to a truthy value.

+### shouldThrow(fn, regex)
+Decorator that is designed to wrap test functions that should throw an error synchronously.
+If `fn` does not throw an error or a regex was provided and the error message does not match the provided regex then the test case will be marked as failed.
+- `fn`: {function}, The test function to be wrapped.
+- `regex`: {regex}, Optional regex to ensure the correct error message is thrown.

+### shouldReject(fn, regex)
+Similiar to `shouldThrow` except that it expects `fn` to return a `Promise` that will be rejected. `shouldReject` also has the added caveat that the rejection reason should either be falsey or an instance of `Error`.
+- `fn`: {function}, The test function to be wrapped.
+- `regex`: {regex}, Optional regex to ensure the correct error message is thrown.

 ### emitter
 An instance of the [`EventEmitter`](https://nodejs.org/api/events.html#events_class_eventemitter) class.
 It can be used to listen to cupping events using the `emitter.on` method.
 All cupping events are passed the name of the test case as the only argument.
 The events are: